A.

 four kids,

-Twenty years married this summer.
-Four children, an assortment of ages, all noisier than the last.
-A small house on a hill in the Texas Hill Country that somehow ends up on a Christmas card every year.
+Twenty-two years married this fall.
+Four children, an assortment of ages, all so much better than I deserve it confuses me.
+A two-story house on a hill in the Texas Hill Country so full of memories the furniture seems to sing at times.

-The studio is one of the bedrooms.
+The studio is by the fireplace.
 The clients are all over the map.
 The work, improbably, gets better each year.
 I take that as a good sign.

 § V — An invitation